Thermal Area Law in Long-Range Interacting Systems

 \textbf{Theorem 1:} {\it Let us assume that the correlation function of the quantum Gibbs state $\rho_{\beta}$ between two arbitrary operators $O_{i}$ and $O_{i'}$ supported on the sites $i$ and $i'$ satisfies the following power-law clustering property:

 where $C$ is an $\orderof{1}$ constant.
-Then, for the bipartition $A,B$ of $D$-dimensional lattice $\Lambda$ $(A \cup B = \Lambda)$ and $\alpha > (D+1) / 2$, the mutual information is upper bounded by } We postpone the proof to the end of the paper (the details are in the supplementary material (SM)~\cite{Supplement_thermal}).
-Below, we focus on physically crucial points.
+Then, for the bipartition $A,B$ of $D$-dimensional lattice $\Lambda$ $(A \cup B = \Lambda)$ and $\alpha > (D+1) / 2$, the mutual information is upper bounded by } We postpone the sketch of proof to the end of the paper (the details are in the Supplemental Material (SM)~\cite{Supplement_thermal}).
 The theorem ensures that the thermal area law holds for the regime $\alpha > (D+1)/2$.
-This condition encompasses a broader scope compared to the condition found in previously established thermal area law~(\ref{wolf}).
-It is known that (e.g., Ref.~\cite{PhysRevLett.128.010603}) the operator norm $\Vert H_{\partial A} \Vert$ in (\ref{wolf}) is upper-bounded by the boundary area between $A$ and $B$ when $\alpha > D + 1$ for generic interacting systems (the condition for the bilinear systems is $\alpha > D / 2 + 1$).
-Hence, the condition given in the theorem means that the thermal area law is much more robust than expected from a simple argument on the norm of the boundary interaction.
-Remarkably, the condition partially includes the thermodynamically nonextensive regime.
+This condition means that the thermal area law is much more robust than expected from a simple argument on the norm of the boundary interaction, which leads to the weaker condition of $\alpha>D+1$.
+Remarkably, the condition partially includes the thermodynamically nonextensive regime, extending up to interaction decays of $r^{-1}$ (1D), $r^{-3/2}$ (2D), and $r^{-2}$ (3D).

 \textit{Power-law clustering and unconditional thermal area law.---} Theorem 1 suggests that the crucial physics behind the thermal area law is not only from the magnitude of the boundary interaction but also from the clustering property.
-Note that the clustering property is expected to be one of the robust physical properties in non-critical thermal phases, rendering it an inherently natural assumption~\cite{brandao2013area}.
-We here demonstrate that the power-law clustering property can be rigorously proven for $\alpha > D$ above a temperature threshold as shown in the following theorem 2.
+Note that the clustering property is expected to be one of the robust physical properties in noncritical thermal phases, rendering it an inherently natural assumption~\cite{brandao2013area}.
+We here demonstrate that the power-law clustering property can be rigorously proven for $\alpha > D$ above a temperature threshold as shown in the following Theorem 2.

 \textbf{Theorem 2:} {\it Under the general Hamiltonian (\ref{ham}) with (\ref{main_interaction_cond}) for the regime $\alpha > D$, the following clustering property holds for the temperatures above $\beta_c^{-1}$: